bloomberg/memray/docs/stats.rst

 ==============

 The stats reporter generates high level statistics about the tracked process's memory allocations.
-By default it computes these statistics for the moment when the tracked process's memory usage was at its peak, but it can optionally compute the stats for *all* allocations instead.
+By default, it computes these statistics for the moment when the tracked process's memory usage was at its peak, but it can optionally compute the stats for *all* allocations instead.